BrianHGinc/BrianHG-DDR3-Controller/README.md

 These are the new main source file which operate according to the simplified block diagram:

+Written by Brian Guralnick.
+For public use.
+Leave questions in the https://www.eevblog.com/forum/fpga/brianhg_ddr3_controller-open-source-ddr3-controller/

 New Version 1.5 source files:
 --------------------------